-Our Board of Directors, upon recommendation of the Compensation Committee, has unanimously adopted, subject to stockholder approval, the 2003 Plan which includes amendments that provide for an increase of the maximum number of shares of common stock issuable under the current 2003 Equity Incentive Plan by 1,000,000 shares to a total of 9,000,000 shares and for a limitation on the repricing of options and stock appreciation rights.
+Our Board of Directors, upon recommendation of the Compensation Committee, has unanimously adopted, subject to stockholder approval, the First Amendment to the 2003 Plan to provide for an increase of the maximum number of shares of common stock issuable under the current 2003 Equity Incentive Plan by 2,500,000 shares to a total of 11,500,000 shares.
 The Compensation Committee made these recommendations after reviewing the number of shares available for issuance under the current 2003 Equity Incentive Plan.
-The adoption of the 2003 Plan would ensure that we will continue to have available a reasonable number of shares for our 2003 Plan and for our equity incentive programs and that the 2003 Plan is in compliance with Section 162(m) of the Code.
+Based on anticipated useage and grants pursuant to the 2003 Plan, the Compensation Committee foresees potential risk that the number of shares available under the 2003 Plan will be depleted prior to the 2010 Annual Meeting of Stockholders.
+The adoption of the First Amendment to our 2003 Plan would ensure that we will continue to have available a reasonable number of shares for our 2003 Plan.
 The Board of Directors believes that in order to successfully attract and retain the best possible candidates for positions of responsibility, we must continue to offer a competitive equity incentive program.

-We are asking you to approve the proposed 2003 Plan so that we will have a sufficient number of shares available for the issuance of stock option and other equity awards and to ensure that the 2003 Plan will be in compliance with Section 162(m) of the Code.
+We are asking you to approve the proposed First Amendment to our 2003 Plan so that we will have a sufficient number of shares available for the issuance of stock option and other equity awards.
 Our Board of Directors believes that the ability of the Company to grant stock options is important in enabling us to offer competitive compensation packages and to make the most effective use of the shares our stockholders authorize for incentive purposes.
-Therefore, the Board of Directors urges you to vote to approve the proposed 2003 Plan.
+Therefore, the Board of Directors urges you to vote to approve the proposed First Amendment to the 2003 Plan.

-VOTE REQUIRED
+VOTE REOUIRED